Abbykus/microPy-IDE/README.md

 See also [MicroPython Downloads](https://micropython.org/download/) for the latest firmware releases.

 Once you have installed MicroPython on the QDEV board you can connect to the board with the microPy-IDE.
+First set the serial port name, on Linux typically /dev/ttyUSB0.
+Also set the baudrate to 115200.
-You should expect to see a '>>>' prompt in the interactive shell terminal indicating the interactive mode.
+Reset the target board and you should expect to see a '>>>' prompt in the interactive shell terminal indicating the interactive mode.
 You can enter MicroPython commands or scripts manually.
-If the board fails to connect you may need to set the serial port name and baud rate on the microPython toolbar at the bottom of the microPy-IDE window.